-Any student involved in an injury accident while operating Spartan aircraft or training equipment could be subject to immediate drug testing.
+Any student involved in an injury accident while operating Spartan aircraft or training equipment may be subject to immediate drug testing requirements.

-Each campus reserves the right to conduct random testing with approval from CRC.
+Each campus reserves the right to conduct random testing with approval from a member of Spartan Education Group, LLC (parent company) leadership.